lsst-sqre/sqr-055/index.rst

 #.
 Adding ``username`` to the "Invite a collaborator" flow prompts the inviting person for the username rather than the invited person.
    How can we redesign that flow so that the invited person is prompted for their chosen username after they have enrolled?

 #.
-How should we allocate numeric GIDs and expose them in LDAP?
-   If we enable the ``voPosixGroup`` schema, where does the ``voPosixAccountGidNumber`` attribute come from?

-#.
 How can we restrict inbound CILogon authentications to the Rubin Science Platform to only registered COmanage users?
    Is this functionality that's built into CILogon and COmanage in some way, or will the Rubin Science Platform authentication layer need to check COmanage to see if the user already exists and send them into an account creation flow if they do not?